warner/JetpackComponents/components.md

 cross-version APIs and version-specific implementation details.
 Non-chrome components should not require changes when Firefox is upgraded.

-The "standard library" of functionality, initially described by JEPs, could be provided merely as a set of well-known and recommended APIs and components.
+The "standard library" of functionality, initially described by JEPs and bundled with the platform (or jetpack SDK), would be merely redefined as a set of well-known and recommended APIs and components (so well-known that they're bundled with the SDK).
 They could easily be supplanted by better/more-popular interfaces and components later.
 This property, along with the "chrome component" flag, would incorporate both the "superpowers" and "capabilities" aspects of the existing Jetpack manifest files.
+This could provide a clean and natural transition path from limited platform-provided JEPs to widespread community-written components.

 ## Proposal: Value Tradeoffs